 Q23.
 Do I have to pay to publish in the journal?

-No. Publishing costs are covered by subscriptions to the journal.
-However, authors and any reader with subscription access will be able to freely share web links to the full-text of their paper or to any content they have access to.
+You can opt in to pay an article processing charge to have your paper openly accessible in perpetuity under a Creative Commons CC-BY license.
+If you choose subscription-access publishing (the traditional publishing model), then you don’t have to pay; the publishing costs will be covered by subscriptions to the journal.
+Still, authors and any reader with subscription access can freely share web links to the full-text of their paper or to any content they have access to.
 Please check Springer Nature's SharedIt initiative.

 Q24.
 How do you choose the issue cover?

 We want covers to be, above all, visually attractive and scientifically meaningful.
 Ideally, it comes from one of the best papers that we are including in the issue.
 And we try to have a balance of topics over time.
 Often, we don't manage to meet all these criteria.

 If we accept your manuscript, we will be happy to suggest a better title and edit or rewrite the abstract if needed.
 And we will tell you what parts of the manuscript you should improve if any.
 In the rare event that the manuscript needs major editing and you can't get suitable help, we will help you edit the manuscript until we are happy with it.

 Q26.
 What’s the journal impact factor?